belle2/basf2/online_book/basf2/python_module.rst

    track per event, but you can adjust this.

 .. admonition:: Hint
-   :class: toggle xhint stacked
+   :class: dropdown xhint stacked

    You can find information on the Particle class in :doxygen:`doxygen <classBelle2_1_1MCParticle>`.
    The `ParticleGun` has the option `nTracks`.

 .. admonition:: Solution
-   :class: toggle solution
+   :class: dropdown solution

    .. literalinclude:: steering_files/087_module.py
     :language: python